 - Your TSH level is high.

-- A lifetime of synthetic T4 (Levothyroxine) is prescribed with periodic TSH level checks in order to tweak your Levothyroxine.
+- A lifetime of synthetic T4 (Levothyroxine) is prescribed with periodic TSH level checks to tweak your Levothyroxine.

 With all the knowledge we have on the complex interactions of the thyroid on the body and the body on the thyroid, it is unfortunate the above pattern remains typical.